AngelineJCQ/AngelineJCQ/README.md

 - 4 years: **Beijing**

-Just finished my undergraduate in Data Journalism at Communication University of China in Beijing.
+Finished my undergraduate in Data Journalism at Communication University of China in Beijing.

-- < 1 year: **New York**
+- 1 year: **New York**

-And currently studying Data Journalism at Columbia University in New York.
+Just graduated from M.S.
+Data Journalism from Columbia Journalism School.

 The abbreviations of both universities are CU and located near Subway Line 1!

+- < 1 year: **San Francisco**

+Current data fellow @MissionLocal

 ### My exploration in Github